Grand-Canonical Typicality

-We also discuss the \emph{approach} (time evolution) toward the grand-canonical and the generalized Gibbs ensemble, both concerning the reduced density matrix and the distribution of the conditional wave function; we show that this approach occurs for every initial wave function if the Hamiltonian $\hat{H}$ satisfies the appropriate version of the eigenstate thermalization hypothesis (ETH), see Eq.s \eqref{ETHa} and \eqref{ETHb} in Statement~\hyperref[stat5]{5}.
+We will discuss the \emph{approach} (time evolution) toward the grand-canonical and the generalized Gibbs ensemble, both concerning the reduced density matrix and the distribution of the conditional wave function; we show that this approach occurs for every initial wave function if the Hamiltonian $\hat{H}$ satisfies the appropriate version of the eigenstate thermalization hypothesis (ETH), see Eq.s \eqref{ETHa} and \eqref{ETHb} in Statement~\hyperref[stat5]{5}.
 For the reduced density matrix, we also prove a mathematical theorem (Proposition~\ref{prop: MITE} in Section~\ref{sec:approach}) that somewhat generalizes the existing results in this direction \cite{Sre_95,Sre_96,RDO_08,GHLT_17,Mori_18} (which were intended for the canonical density matrix).
 Concerning the approach to thermal equilibrium of the conditional wave function, no results have been in the literature before for either the canonical or the grand-canonical case.

-A few words about the methods we employ: In some cases, the relevant ``grand-canonical statements'' can simply be obtained from known theorems that were intended for $\hat\rho_\can$ but apply to any high-dimensional subspace $\Hilbert_R \subset \Hilbert^S \otimes \Hilbert^B$, taken to be the micro-canonical subspace $\Hilbert_\mc$ defined by an energy interval for canonical typicality and taken here to be the generalized micro-canonical subspace $\Hilbert_\gmc$ defined by an energy interval \emph{and} suitable intervals for the conserved observables $\hat{Q}_k$.
-Finally in other cases, some considerations specific to the grand-canonical case are required.
-Our derivations make particular use of theorems of Popescu et al.~\cite{PSW_06} and Goldstein et al.~\cite{GLMTZ_15}.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:chemical}, we elucidate the framework that will also cover chemical reactions.
 In Section~\ref{sec:claims}, we collect the main statements that we derive in this paper.
 In Section~\ref{sec:discussion}, we compare ours to other derivations.
 In Sections~\ref{sec: deriv 1a}--\ref{sec:approach}, we justify and discuss these statements.
 Appendices \ref{app:differentF}--\ref{app:ergodic} collect the mathematical proofs.